alexflint/alexflint.io/content/_index.md

 +++
 title = "Alex Flint"
-tagline = "Monasticism; AI safety"
+tagline = "Monastic; AI safety researcher"
 +++

 Hello!
 Welcome!
 My name is Alex.
 I am just now writing a description of myself for my website so that you may understand what kind of person I am and decide how and whether you wish to relate to me.
 You may be in fact be in the midst of this very dilemma just now!
 If so, read on.